Ambassador Samuel Martin talks ultralight photography in the backcountry.

 Samuel Martin maintains he’s an adventurer first, photographer second.
 His stunning landscapes and surreal trail photos bring the wilderness to life and show his love for the outdoors.
-However, photography is not something that truly meshes with the idea of lightweight backpacking.
-The heavy gear only serves one purpose; so lightweight photographers often find themselves facing the choice between sacrificing the quality of their photos or bringing along extra pounds.
-However, Martin has found a sweet balance between ultralight backpacking and the camera equipment he carries, producing photos while still being efficient and mobile.
+However, ultralight photography is not something that truly meshes with lightweight philosophy.
+Heavy camera bodies and lenses only serves one purpose, so ultralight photographers often find themselves facing the choice between sacrificing the quality of their photos or bringing along extra pounds.
+Martin has found a sweet balance between going ultralight and bringing backpacking photography gear, producing photos while still being efficient and mobile.
 We caught him between adventures and asked him a few questions.

 Do you leave other things behind so that you can bring more photo gear?